 🔪 instructions

-Begin by preparing the cucumber and garlic.
+begin by preparing the cucumber and garlic

-The garlic slices should be around ¼-inch thick.
+4. The garlic slices should be around ¼-inch thick.

-Next, combine the sugar water dressing.
+make the sugar water dressing

 Pour warm water into a small bowl filled with the sugar.